jelmer/iptable-rs/README.md

 # IPTable

-This crate contains an efficient data structure for storing and querying values by CIDR.
+This create contains an efficient data structure for storing and querying values by CIDR.

 # Examples